-To the Board of Directors Spero Academy (FKA Fraser Academy) Minneapolis, Minnesota
+To the Board of Directors Spero Academy Minneapolis, Minnesota

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of Spero Academy (FKA Fraser Academy), Minneapolis, Minnesota, as of and for the year ended June 30, 2015, and the related Notes to the Financial Statements, and have issued our report thereon dated November 17, 2015.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of Spero Academy Minneapolis, Minnesota, as of and for the year ended June 30, 2016, and the related notes to financial statements, and have issued our report thereon dated November 15, 2016.

-The Minnesota Legal Compliance Audit Guide for Political Subdivisions, promulgated by the State Auditor pursuant to Minnesota Statutes § 6.65, contains two categories of compliance to be tested in audits of charter schools: uniform financial accounting and reporting standards and charter schools.
-Our audit considered all of the listed categories.
+The Minnesota Legal Compliance Audit Guide for Charter Schools, promulgated by the State Auditor pursuant to Minnesota Statutes § 6.65, contains two categories of compliance to be tested in audits of charter schools: uniform financial accounting and reporting standards and charter schools.

-In connection with our audit, nothing came to our attention that caused us to believe that the Academy failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Political Subdivisions.
+In connection with our audit, nothing came to our attention that caused us to believe that the Academy failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Charter Schools.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Academy's noncompliance with the above referenced provisions.